10 Traits of a Quality Christian Kindergarten Program

 4. Math and reading resources.
 Foundational math and reading skills are strengthened through the use of classroom resources, including manipulatives, technology, and a word wall referenced by students during reading and writing time.
 Our kindergartners also spend time reading with buddies from our middle school twice each month.

-5. Specials.
+5. Complimentary Classes.
 In addition to core subjects, we incorporate art, music, physical education, and Spanish into our school day.
 Our music program is particularly strong and includes classroom music and Suzuki-based violin instruction in kindergarten.

 6. Active or zoned recess.
 Our kindergartners participate in zoned recess multiple times every day.
 The program provides a physically and emotionally safe “zoned” play space that promotes improved student health, behavior, and academics.
 Activities are determined by our Active Recess Committee and rotate through zones on a weekly basis.
 In 2017, our program was identified by the National Lutheran Schools Accreditation Commission as a “research-based, powerful, and replicable” best practice.